A digital signature or e-signature uses public key cryptography to verify associated identity as well as provide data integrity.

-A digital signature is an ideal way to sign and verify an electronic document like spreadsheet, email, etc. Here, authenticity means to verify the identity of document creator as well make sure that the document is not modified since it is signed.
+A digital signature is an ideal way to sign and verify an electronic document like a spreadsheet, email, etc. Here, authenticity means verifying the identity of the document creator as well make sure that the document is not modified since it is signed.

 We are now a part of this digital world.
 The introduction of the internet transformed the world into a global village.
-You can get in touch with a person from any corner of the world and conduct business in real-time.
-Long gone are the days where you would send post mail using the courier service or use a communal telephone booth to make a call.
+You can get in touch with a person from any corner of the world and conduct business in real time.
+Long gone are the days when you would send post mail using the courier service or use a communal telephone booth to make a call.

 What is a Digital Signature?